 CLCAL.
 If some antenna was not operating at the beginning (typically MK or BR) or end (typically SC or HN) of the observation, some CL entries will be missing; this is okay.
 If there appears to be a problem, use SNPLT to look at the previous CL tables to see where things went wrong, delete any erroneous tables, back up to the appropriate stage of the calibration, and move forward from there.
 For POSSM, use the same inputs as before, except with GAINUSE=4.
-The plotted cross-correlations should show the phase slope removed from each IF, although the phase will not usually be at $0^{\circ}$ .
-(Non-zero phase slopes may still be seen at low elevations, where the atmosphere causes additional delay residuals, or for low-frequency observations where the ionospheric delay varies.)
+The plotted cross-correlations should show the phase slope removed from each IF, although the phase will not usually be at 0°.
+(Non-zero phase slopes may still be seen at low elevations, where the ionospheric delay varies.)
 If POSSM is run on a scan of the phase-reference source, CAL-4, there may be more phase noise than for CAL-1, because the source is likely to be much weaker.
 Try APARM(1)=1 (vector averaging) to get a true measure of the source flux density.